BE A PART OF HISTORY IN SUMMER 2016!

 Africans with them, and the property was then burned to the ground by Seminole

-The 2015 field school marks the second season of
+The 2016 field school marks the third season of

 excavations conducted at the Bulow Plantation.

 of a slave house burned in January 1836.

 You will uncover evidence of the Second Seminole

 Students will receive training in controlled excavation, field survey,

 analysis.
 There will also be a series of afternoon/evening lectures and

 assigned readings on Historical and African-American Archaeology.

 We will work Monday through Friday, with weekends off.
 You will